HenriqueNPinho/FEUP-CGRA/project/README.md

 - In exercise 4 we had some dificulties to put the train moving at different speeds
 - In exercise 5.4 we took a long time to think of a way to make the crane handle the wood
+- We did the "Wheel animation depending on speed", point one of the valuation features